33rd Indiana Infantry Regiment: Detailed service

 In September 1861, the regiment was relocated to Louisville, Kentucky.
 Following this move, the regiment was stationed at Camp Dick Robinson, Kentucky, where it was engaged in duty until October 13.
 On that date, the regiment proceeded to Camp Wildcat, Kentucky, where it remained stationed.

 The regiment's involvement in significant actions began with the Battle of Camp Wildcat on October 21.
 Subsequently, the regiment was stationed at Crab Orchard, Kentucky, from November 15, 1861, to January 3, 1862.
 During this period, it participated in operations centered around Mill Springs and Somerset, Kentucky, which took place from December 1 to 13, 1861.

 From January 3 to April 11, 1862, the regiment was stationed in Lexington, Kentucky.
 The following months marked the Cumberland Gap Campaign, which unfolded from March 28 to June 18.
 During this campaign, the regiment occupied Cumberland Gap from June 18 to September 17.
 It subsequently executed a retreat to the Ohio River, a movement that took place from September 17 to October 3.

 The regiment was stationed at various locations in Kentucky, including Covington, Lexington, Nicholasville, and Danville, from January 26, 1863.
 Later, it underwent a series of moves, including transfers to Louisville, Kentucky, and Nashville, Tennessee, from January 26 to February 7.
 On February 21, the regiment moved to Franklin, where it participated in the action on March 4.
-The Battle of Thompson's Station unfolded from March 4 to 5, during which a significant portion of the regiment was captured by Van Dorn's forces, numbering nearly 18,000.
+The Battle of Thompson's Station unfolded from March 4 to 5, during which a significant portion of the regiment was captured by Van Dorn's forces, numbering around 6,400.

 The regiment was subsequently exchanged on May 5, 1863.
 Later engagements included actions at Brentwood on March 25 (as a detachment) and the Tullahoma Campaign from June 23 to July 7.
 Duty at various locations, such as Guy's Gap and Murfreesboro, continued until September 5.

 The regiment's movements included being stationed at Manchester, Estill Springs, Cowan, Dechard, Tracy City, Christiana City, and along the Nashville & Chattanooga Railroad until April 1864.
 It was during this time that the regiment reenlisted at Christiana City in January 1864, followed by a veteran furlough in February and March.

 The Atlanta Campaign took place from May 1 to September 8.
 During this campaign, the regiment participated in demonstrations on Rocky Faced Ridge from May 8 to 11, the Battle of Resaca from May 14 to 15, and the Advance on Dallas from May 22 to 25.